oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 4. Click **Done**.
 5. Tab over to **Provisioning** and click **Configure API Integration.**
 6. Check **Enable API integration**.
 7. In the Base URL field, paste in the ngrok url you generated above with **/scim/v2** appended to the end.
 In the API Token field, type **Bearer 123456789**.
-(Later on we will go over how to customize this auth header, but out-of-the-box, the SCIM server expects this value)
+(Later on we will go over how to customize this auth header, but out-of-the-box, the SCIM server expects this value.)
 8. Click **Test API Credentials** and you should get a success message like the below:

     {% img blog/flask-scim-server/scim_1.png alt:"Test Api Credentials UI Image" width:"800" %}{: .center-image }